United States Regiments & Batteries > Michigan

-The 5th Michigan Volunteer Infantry Regiment mustered 1,350 men and lost 16 officers and 247 enlisted men killed or mortally wounded and 3 officers and 188 enlisted men to disease during the Civil War.
+The Fifth Michigan Infantry Regiment mustered 1,350 men and lost 16 officers and 247 enlisted men killed or mortally wounded and 3 officers and 188 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861